 The original Solarcan used 5 x 7-inch Ilford Pearl photographic paper.
 Cornwell has yet to identify the specific paper used for the Solarcan Puck, nor the precise dimensions of either paper or camera.

-What we do know, though, is that it’s been precut into the round of the tin itself.
-While the paper size is likely tiny—we’re guessing in the region of 2 to 2.5 inches in diameter—the shape will certainly help each diminutive print to draw some attention.
+What we do know, though, is that it’s been precut into the round shape of the tin itself.
+While the paper size is likely pretty tiny—we’re guessing in the region of 2 to 2.5 inches in diameter—the shape will certainly help each diminutive print to draw some attention.

 You also get more sheets of paper with the final product than with last year’s freebie, which was given away with enough paper for just three exposures.
 Cornwell says that each Solarcan Puck will ship with nine sheets of precut paper, the first of which is preinstalled for you.
 Backers can also purchase additional exposures alongside their pledge, with a cost of £5 (~$6 USD) for packs of nine sheets, or £20 (~$25 USD) for 52 sheets.